media

 The Workers Algorithm Observatory ↗

-Recent publications from the Working Futures Network.
+Recent publications from the Working Futures Lab.
 D Calacci, Varun Rao, Samantha Dalal, Catherine Di, Kok Wei Pua, Andrew Schwartz, Danny Spitzberg, Andrés Monroy-Hernandez Presents a tool designed with Colorado rideshare organizers to crowdsource hard-to-access driver pay and trip data, supporting policy advocacy and worker organizing.
 Varun Rao, Samantha Dalal, Andrew Schwartz, Amna Liaqat, D Calacci, Andrés Monroy-Hernandez Introduces a tool built with a rideshare union to help drivers estimate lost wages and build cases against arbitrary AI-driven deactivations.
 Shomik Jain, Charlotte Park, Matt Viana, Ashia Wilson, D Calacci Crowdsources two weeks of real-world AI conversations to study how extended interactions lead chatbots to mirror users' perspectives and become increasingly sycophantic.
 Frederick Reiber, Alishah Chator, D Calacci, Allison McDonald Investigates how digital platforms shape the formation, challenges, and consequences of labor organizing communities in the contemporary workplace.
-Frederick Reiber, Nathan Kim, Allison McDonald, D Calacci Documents how employers use digital surveillance, scheduling manipulation, and platform-mediated tactics to suppress union organizing campaigns.
+Frederick Reiber, Nathan Kim, Allison McDonald, D Calacci Freddy Reiber (BU) examines how employers weaponize digital technologies to suppress union organizing, drawing on three distinct cases to develop a preliminary model of digitally facilitated union busting.

 publications